huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 ```

 In the snippet above, both the internal logic and the `__init__` signature of the class did not change.
 This means all existing code snippets for your library will continue to work.
 To achieve this, we had to:
-1. Inherit from the mixin (`PytorchModelHubMixin` in this case)
+1. Inherit from the mixin (`PytorchModelHubMixin` in this case).
 2. Pass a `coders` parameter in the inheritance.
 This is a dictionary where keys are custom types you want to process.
 Values are a tuple `(encoder, decoder)`.
-   1. The encoder expects as input an object of the specified type and returns a jsonable value.
+   - The encoder expects an object of the specified type as input and returns a jsonable value.
 This will be used when saving a model with `save_pretrained`.
-   2. The decoder expects as input raw data (typically a dictionary) and reconstruct the initial object.
+   - The decoder expects raw data (typically a dictionary) as input and reconstructs the initial object.
 This will be used when loading the model with `from_pretrained`.
 3. Add a type annotation to the `__init__` signature.
-This is important to let the mixin know which type is expected by the class (and therefore which decoder to use).
+This is important to let the mixin know which type is expected by the class and, therefore, which decoder to use.

 For the sake of simplicity, the encoder/decoder functions in the example above are not robust.
 For a concrete implementation, you would most likely have to handle corner cases properly.